-This view has two places where God is going to torture all the souls that had been in the lost; (1) in one side of hades that is a temporary place of torture, and will last only unto the second coming of Christ, (2) and "Hell," which after the second coming of Christ Hell will be a permanent place where God will torture most souls without end.
+This view has two places where God is going to torture all the souls that had been in the lost; (1) in one side of hades that is a temporary place of torture, and will last only unto the second coming of Christ, (2) and "Hell," which after the second coming of Christ Hell will be a permanent place where God will torture most souls without ever an end, an endless being tormented by God.
 It has no deathless souls that are now in Heaven or Hell, and no persons or souls will not be in either Heaven or Hell unto after the judgment.
 This is the view I was taught from the time I became a Christian, and I believed it a long time.
-I have many books and tracts in which well-known preachers and teachers, such as H. Leo Boles, E. M. Zerr, B. W. Johnson, and many others who teach this view; but lately it seems to be dying out in the church, and is being replaced by going immediately to Heaven or Hell at death without the Resurrection or Judgment, particularly at funerals where preachers often say a soul that had been in the dead person is now in Heaven.
-Most all think of and speak of their loved ones, not souls that had been in their loved ones, as now being in Heaven with Jesus, not in Abraham's bosom unto the judgment.
+I have many books and tracts in which well-known preachers and teachers, such as H. Leo Boles, E. M. Zerr, B. W. Johnson, and many others who teach this view; but lately it seems to be dying out in the church, and is being replaced by going immediately to Heaven or Hell at death before the Resurrection or Judgment, particularly at funerals where preachers often say a soul that had been in the dead person is now in Heaven.
+Most all think of and speak of their loved ones, not souls that had been in their loved ones, as now being already in Heaven with Jesus, not in Abraham's bosom unto the judgment.

 In this version of Hell, “When a ‘faithful’ member dies, he or she does not ‘go’ to heaven or hell.
 The person is not ‘sentenced’ by Christ to heaven or hell until ‘Judgment Day’…There will be a resurrection of both the righteous and the unrighteous (Acts 24:15).” http://bible-the-real-world.awardspace.com/html/church_of_christ.html

 (2).
-Edward Fudge version, The short Hell, God will torment the lost in Hell for a short time, then Hell will end, He uses the name Hell as if it was a name or a real place that is in the Bible, but thinks that real place will last for only a limited time, and will end with the total destruction of all souls in it, “The Fire That Consumes,” 1982 edition.
+Edward Fudge version, The short Hell, God will torment the lost in Hell for a short time, then Hell will end, He uses the name Hell as if it was a name of a real place that is in the Bible, but thinks that real place will last for only a limited time, and will end with the total destruction of all souls in it, “The Fire That Consumes,” 1982 edition.
 Brother Fudge believes there is a Hell and all the lost will be in it, but believes it will be a short Hell that will end with the death of those that has been in Hell for a short time, and they will be tormented by God for as long as they are in Hell.
 He says, “They will be sentenced to hell where they will die” (“The Fire That Consumes,” 1982 edition), but did not give one passage that tells us the lost will “be sentenced to hell.”

 Roger Dickson believes the duration of Hell will fit the crime, and then will end.
 It will be short for some souls, and longer for other souls.
 He says, "After the stripes have been given, then the destruction occurs, for which there is no reverse."
 "Life, Death, And Beyond," page 162ff.
 If I understand him right, he thinks the souls that had been in the lost will go to Hell, but the not so bad souls will not be tormented by God as long as the very bad.
 After the "punishment matches the crime" he says the souls will then be destroyed (page 163).
 (1) "Shall be beaten with many stripes" (Luke 12:47).
-This is used to prove there will be an end after the stripes.
+This is used to prove there will be an end of a soul after the stripes.
 He seems to think, "Beaten with few stripes" could not be as long as "beaten with many stripes;” therefore, could not take forever; some souls would be tormented longer than others, but the torment will end with death for all.
 (2) This short Hell is different from the Church of God short Hell in that it will not be on this earth, and there will be no second chance, Fudge’s short Hell will end with death from which there will be no resurrection.
 (3) The Universalist also has a short place of torment by God, but it will end with all being saved.

 The short Hell implies that there is a soul that is in a person and that God will torment all souls for the sins of the lost persons that souls had been in, some souls tormented much longer then God will torment others souls.